smplrspace/docs/docs/api-reference/space/custom-ux.md

 - `renderOptions.backgroundColor` - _optional_ - lets you change the background color used by the viewer.
 You can pass any valid CSS color string, such as 'pink' or '#81b1b3'.
 We advise to set the same background color on the container element to keep the load screen consistent.
 As for the preview image, you can change its background color to match in the editor: go to the 'Services' tab and click 'Create preview image'.
 - `renderOptions.walls.alpha` - _optional_ - is a number between 0 and 1 setting the opacity of the walls, 0 being transparent and 1 opaque. _Default value: 1_
 - `renderOptions.walls.maxHeightCm` - _optional_ - will cap the rendering of walls to the height provided in centimeter, ignoring the actual height of walls.
 - `renderOptions.walls.showStructuralWalls` - _optional_ - set this value to control whether the structural walls (if any) are rendered or not.
-This also removes the controls from the viewer.
+This also removes the controls from the viewer. _Default value: unset (use button control)_
-- `renderOptions.objects` - _optional_ - set this value to control whether the furniture and objects (if any) are rendered or not.
+- `renderOptions.objects` - _optional_ - set this value to control whether the furniture and objects (if any) are rendered or not. _Default value: true_
 - `renderOptions.annotations` - _optional_ - set this value to control whether the annotations (if any) are rendered or not.
-This also removes the show/hide annotations button from the viewer.
+This also removes the show/hide annotations button from the viewer. _Default value: unset (use button control)_
 - `renderOptions.compass` - _optional_ - set this value to control whether the compass (if any) is rendered or not.
-This also removes the show/hide compass button from the viewer.
+This also removes the show/hide compass button from the viewer. _Default value: unset (use button control)_
 - `renderOptions.skybox` - _optional_ - set this value to control whether the skybox is rendered or not. _Default value: false_
+- `renderOptions.floorplan.render` - _optional_ - set this value to control whether the floor plan image (if any) is rendered or not.
+Note that for multi-storey spaces, all levels will have their floor plan image rendered. _Default value: false_
+- `renderOptions.floorplan.alpha` - _optional_ - is a number between 0 and 1 setting the opacity of the floor plan image, 0 being transparent and 1 opaque. _Default value: 0.5_
+- `renderOptions.floorplan.elevationInCm` - _optional_ - is a number in centimeter setting the elevation from the ground at which the floor plan image is rendered. _Default value: 2_
 - `cameraPlacement` - _optional_ - set the initial position and direction of the camera.
 See [camera controls](/api-reference/space/custom-ux#camera-controls) for more details.
 - `disableCameraControls` - _optional_ - set this to true so the camera placement cannot be changed by the user.
 This disables mouse, touch and keyboard inputs as well as removes the zoom control buttons. _Default value: false_
 - `hideNavigationButtons` - _optional_ - set this to true if you want the user to control the camera but want to remove the navigation buttons.
 Mouse, touch and keyboard inputs will work while the buttons are hidden. _Default value: false_